 - The Yo-Yo Firmware Uploader will enable you to upload the latest firmware to your ESP32S board.
-Download the latest release here. - (i) Firmware is code the ESP32S board needs in order to work as a Yo-Yo device.
+Download the latest release here. - i Firmware is code the ESP32S board needs in order to work as a Yo-Yo device.
 It's called firmware because it is software used to configure hardware soft + hard = firm.
-Geddit? - Open the downloaded app.
-Note that your operating system may ask you to verify the app. - You will need to give permission to open the app in System Preferences > Security & Privacy when prompted. - Security & Privacy settings may vary in different versions of MacOS.
-You can find more information in our FAQs.
+Geddit? - Unzip the downloaded app and open the contents of the extracted folder.
+The app should be inside the extracted folder. - A Please use 7zip or WinRAR to unzip the files.
+WinZip will not work.